 Fiscal Impact Year 1 Year 2 Year 3

-State Expenditure Increase Approximately \$450,00 0
+State Expenditure Increase Approximately \$300,000

 Local Revenue Increase Indeterminate

-- The Office of Legislative Services (OLS) determines that this bill would result in an annual expenditure increase by the Department of Agriculture from the General Fund of approximately \$450,000.
-According to a press release from the Department of Agriculture, approximately three million meals were served in New Jersey under the Summer Food Service Program (SFSP) in 2017.
-In addition, about half that many meals are served under the Seamless Summer Option (SSO), according to a 2014 report from Advocates for Children of New Jersey, a nonprofit organization.
-Multiplying the number of meals by the \$0.10 supplement per meal, as required under the bill, yields a \$450,000 annual expenditure increase. - The OLS notes that some of the additional sums expended by the State would be transferred to municipalities and school districts that participate in the food programs, thus the bill would also result in an annual local revenue increase.
-The OLS cannot quantify this increase, however, because it is unclear what percentage of the funds will go to municipalities or school districts, as opposed to nonprofit organizations that participate in the program. - The OLS also notes that the bill may result in marginal annual expenditure increases by the Department of Agriculture and the Department of Education to provide guidance and support to operators of the food programs, and to prepare an annual report required by the bill, but these additional duties can likely be subsumed by existing staff.
+- The Office of Legislative Services (OLS) determines that this bill would result in an annual expenditure increase by the Department of Agriculture from the General Fund of approximately \$300,000.
+According to a press release from the Department of Agriculture, approximately three million meals were served in New Jersey under the Summer Food Service Program in 2017.
+Multiplying the number of meals by the \$0.10 supplement per meal, as required under the bill, yields a \$300,000 annual expenditure increase. - The OLS notes that some of the additional sums expended by the State would be transferred to school districts that participate in the Summer Food Service Program, thus the bill would also result in an annual local revenue increase.
+The OLS cannot quantify this increase, however, because it is unclear what percentage of the funds will go to school districts, as opposed to nonprofit organizations that participate in the program. - The OLS also notes that the bill may result in marginal annual expenditure increases by the Department of Agriculture and the Department of Education to provide guidance and support to operators of the program, and to prepare an annual report required by the bill, but these additional duties can likely be subsumed by existing staff.